ricardo-jorge-lopes-lab-res/ricardo-jorge-lopes-lab-res.github.io/team/_posts/2010-09-30-pedro-rodrigues.md

 alumni: true
 ---

-Pedro finished his PhD in Biology, University of Azores, in 2012, jointly supervised with Jaime Ramos (University of Coimbra) and Regina Cunha (University of Azores).
+Pedro finished his PhD in Biology, University of Azores, in 2012, jointly supervised with [Jaime Ramos](https://www.mare-centre.pt/pt/user/68) (University of Coimbra) and Regina Cunha (University of Azores).
 His PhD focused on the biogeography of the passerine community in Azores.

-Currently he is the Director of the Rif Research Station, Iceland.
+Currently he is the Station Manager of the [Rif Field Station](https://rifrannsoknir.wordpress.com), Iceland.